codeherald/documentation/compare.md

 # How does it compare to ...

-## Github Actions
+## GitHub Actions

-- Github Actions is great at running scripts, but can be fiddly to write the yaml.
+- GitHub Actions is great at running scripts, but can be fiddly to write the yaml.
 With CodeHerald it is easy to setup complex triggering rules and it can dispatch workflows when the rules match.
-- Github Actions live in code and have to be set up individually for each repository.
+- GitHub Actions live in code and have to be set up individually for each repository.
 Meanwhile, CodeHerald can have a single rule listen to multiple repositories at once.